Financial dignity is the promise of the American Dream.

-It is the promise for every worker to achieve employment and educational opportunities, and an overall sense of financial security.
+It’s the promise for every worker to achieve employment and educational opportunities and an overall sense of financial security.

 But for all those that have acquired this success, there have been a great many who have been left behind to struggle with debt, past-due bills, and the stress of insolvency.

 One of the pillars of Payactiv’s business is to provide services to low to moderate-income employees so that they can achieve this financial dignity.

 Financial dignity means a person’s ability to make well-informed financial decisions that help them reach their long-term financial goals.